Skip to main content

 The Wilga Farming platform aims to fast track the uptake of low emissions technologies, carbon sequestration on agricultural land and measures to improve climate adaptability to make farming more resilient.

-It will work to demonstrate the benefits of regenerative farming and help position the sector to capture the economic opportunities of the clean energy transition.
+It works to demonstrate the benefits of regenerative farming and help position the sector to capture the economic opportunities of the clean energy transition.

-The platform has secured The Glen, a 1200-hectare property near Delungra in northern NSW, as a seed asset.
-It has identified a range of initiatives to reduce its emissions, including reducing the use of synthetic fertiliser, improved landscape function to slow overland water flows, and the implementation of grazing management and soil carbon improvements.
+The platform secured The Glen, a 1200-hectare property near Delungra in northern NSW, as a seed asset and has identified a range of initiatives to reduce its emissions, including:

 Emissions and natural capital